Bill O'Reilly (political commentator): George de Mohrenschildt claim

 In his bestselling 2013 book Killing Kennedy and on Fox and Friends, O'Reilly claimed he was knocking at the front door of George de Mohrenschildt's daughter's home at the moment Mohrenschildt committed suicide and that he heard the shotgun blast:

 In March of 1977, a young television reporter at WFAA in Dallas began looking into the Kennedy assassination.
 As part of his reporting, he sought an interview with the shadowy Russian professor who had befriended the Oswalds upon their arrival in Dallas in 1962.
 The reporter traced George de Mohrenschildt to Palm Beach, Florida and traveled there to confront him.
 At the time de Mohrenschildt had been called to testify before a congressional committee looking into the events of November 1963.
 As the reporter knocked on the door of de Mohrenschildt's daughter's home, he heard the shotgun blast that marked the suicide of the Russian, assuring that his relationship with Lee Harvey Oswald would never be fully understood.

 By the way, that reporter's name is Bill O'Reilly.

-This claim has been disproven by former Washington Post editor Jefferson Morley, who cites audio recordings made by Gaeton Fonzi indicating O'Reilly was not present in Florida on the day of Mohrenschildt's suicide.
+This claim has been disproven by Jefferson Morley, former editor of The Washington Post, who cites audio recordings made by Gaeton Fonzi indicating O'Reilly was not present in Florida on the day of Mohrenschildt's suicide.